 PSEG/NY SUN Cash Rebates: Yes, there are still incentives for businesses switching to solar!
 The cash rebate that NY-SUN provides to businesses is deducted off the gross cost of your PV system, since Built Well Solar is willing to wait for the payment.
 In short, Built Well Solar will reduce your PV system cost by the rebated amount upfront, so you don't have to wait for payment.

 A little background: For several years, PSEG (previously LIPA) offered incentives to businesses for switching to solar!
 Currently, incentives are funded by New York State through the NY-Sun initiative and made available in tiers through a Megawatt Block structure.
-The current Tier 4 Small Commercial Megawatt Block Incentive Structure offers a maximum of 35¢ per maximum watt for systems sized at 50 kW or less, and a maximum of 30¢ per watt for larger systems up to a cap at 200kW.
+As of the Summer 2017, for Long Island, the 13 MW of the 21 MW Tier 5 Small Commercial Megawatt Block remained, an incentive structure offering a maximum of 25¢ per maximum watt for systems sized at 50 kW or less, and a maximum of 23¢ per watt for larger systems up to a cap at 500kW (Once Tier 5 is fully subscribed, Block 6 will offer 14 MW at 15¢ per watt, and after that rebates will expire).
 These are maximum rebate levels offered to “perfect” solar access sites, which are very rare.
 The average site provides for about half of that maximum rebate level, but the calculation cannot be done until final engineering stage of a given project.
 Incentives are granted on a first-come, first-served basis, and PV incentive applications will be accepted through December 31, 2023, or until funds are fully committed, whichever comes first.
 As each rebate tier is saturated, incentive levels are reduced, without notice.
-Additionally, rebate incentives are capped at 200kW per site/meter and up to 110% of the previous 12 months of electricity usage.
+Additionally, rebate incentives are capped at 500kW per site/meter.

 Federal Investment Tax Credit (ITC):A solar federal tax credit -- with no cap – is offered to businesses, effectively reducing system costs by a whopping 30%!
 Businesses that install a commercial solar electricity system are eligible for a tax credit against their federal income tax liability, including Alternative Minimum Taxes (AMT), in the amount of 30% of system cost with no cap.
-In January 2009, this provision was extended for eight years for systems placed in service through December 31, 2016.
 Put simply, assuming eligibility, this effectively reduces net system costs by 30%.
 Eligibility needs to be determined by the customer in consultation with his or her own accountant and/or financial advisor.

 No Sales Tax: As of January 1, 2013, the cost of solar energy systems for businesses are exempt from federal sales tax, and is also free of New York State sales tax, as well as Nassau or Suffolk county sales tax.
 (Not applicable to non-profits, who pay no taxes in the first place.)